Congratulations to the national winners of the 2023 Awards! View your results.

 What size should my image be?

 Uploaded images should have a print resolution of 300dpi and the file size should be around 3MB–5MB.
-If you are unable to provide your file at “Excellent” print quality then upload the best quality you have.
+Upload the best quality image you have.

 Are there size limitations for entered artwork?

-While there are no size limitations for art entries, regional and national exhibitions may not be able to exhibit oversized works.
-Check your regional program’s webpage for exhibition requirements.
+While there are no size limitations for art entries, regional exhibitions may not be able to display oversized works.
+At the national level, works larger than 500 square inches may not be exhibited.
+Check your regional program’s webpage for their exhibition requirements.

 Can work be entered as a group collaboration?